 - Less space and tolerance for negative emotions

 - Reduced vulnerability to depression

-Meditation can be an incredibly powerful tool in the treatment of depression.
+Meditation can be an incredibly powerful tool in treating depression.
 It offers you the tools to control and regulate your thinking and your emotions.
 One of the predominant factors of depression is rumination, or obsessively focusing on the negative feelings, what might be causing them and what could happen as a result.
-This state of mind makes it incredibly difficult to visualize a solution, but meditation reduces rumination and enables you to take action.
+This state of mind makes it incredibly difficult to visualize a solution, but meditation reduces rumination, enabling you to take action.

-When using guided meditation for depression, it is important that any medical prescriptions or therapy requirements are followed as well.
+When using guided meditation for depression, any medical prescriptions or therapy requirements must be followed as well.
 Practicing mindfulness provides the freedom to choose your emotional reactions and therefore have more control over them, but there is no substitute for the medical or chemical requirements of the body.

 Guided meditation for healing – how does it work?

 Years of research show that wounds heal faster in people who are relaxed compared to those who are stressed or anxious.
-A recent study from the University of Auckland found that psychological factors such as coping mechanisms and a positive mental state speeds up recovery in those with long-term injuries.
+A recent study found that psychological factors such as a positive mental state speed up recovery in those with long-term injuries.
 This only proves the connection between our emotions and our bodies.

-Meditation has also been found useful for a number of other medical conditions, especially those which are triggered or exacerbated by stress.
-While a growing body of scientific research supports the manifold medical benefits of meditation, some researchers remain skeptical.
-They believe it’s not yet possible to draw conclusions.
+Meditation has also been found useful for several other medical conditions, especially those that are triggered by stress.
+While a growing body of scientific research supports the medical benefits of meditation, some researchers remain sceptical.
+They believe it’s not yet possible to conclude.
 With that in mind, some research suggests that meditation may help people manage symptoms of conditions such as:

 - Chronic pain